vandithavb/vandithavb/README.md

 This section highlights my data analysis projects, where I dive into datasets to uncover insights, discover patterns, and visualize results that drive informed decision-making.

+I encourage you to explore the **[full data analysis project folder here](https://github.com/vandithavb/Data_Analysis_Projects)**, where you'll find all of my data analysis work, with detailed insights and visualizations.

 [Movie Data Correlation Analysis](https://github.com/vandithavb/Data_Analysis_Projects/tree/main/Movie%20Data%20Correlation%20Analysis)
 Performed data analysis on a Kaggle movie dataset using Python to identify significant correlations and trends.
 Processed the data with pandas, calculated correlations, and visualized insights using Matplotlib and Seaborn through scatter plots and heatmaps.